The Real Reasons Couples Fight: How Couples Therapy Helps Reveal What’s Underneath

 - Maryse Hebert

-- 4 min read
+- 5 min read

 Couples often come to therapy saying, “We keep fighting about the same things.”
 Chores.
 Tone.
 Sex.
 Money.
 Time.
 Parenting.
 These recurring arguments can feel exhausting and discouraging, and many couples even start to wonder whether they’re incompatible.
+Couples therapy can help partners understand the patterns underneath their conflicts and create healthier ways of reconnecting.

 But in couples therapy, one thing becomes clear again and again: most relationship conflict isn’t actually about what couples are fighting about.
-Instead, these fights are often signals pointing to deeper emotional needs, attachment wounds, and fears that haven’t yet found words.
+Instead, these fights are often signals pointing to deeper emotional needs, attachment patterns, and fears that haven’t yet found words.

 Chores and Household Responsibilities